vidhij9/TraitorTrack/replit.md

 - Data integrity checks and validation
 - Backup and recovery procedures

+## User Hierarchy System

+The system implements a three-tier hierarchical role system:

+### 1. Admin (Full Access)
+- Complete system administration
+- User management capabilities
+- Access to all areas and functions
+- Can edit bills and manage all data

+### 2. Biller (Bill Management Access)
+- Bill creation and editing rights
+- Access to all dispatch areas
+- Cannot manage users
+- Full bill lifecycle management

+### 3. Dispatcher (Area-Restricted Employee)
+- Limited to assigned dispatch area only
+- Can scan bags and create QR codes
+- Area-specific data visibility
+- Cannot edit bills or manage users

+### Dispatch Areas
+The system supports 10 dispatch locations:
+- Lucknow
+- Indore
+- Jaipur
+- Hisar
+- Sri Ganganagar
+- Sangaria
+- Bathinda
+- Raipur
+- Ranchi
+- Akola

+Each dispatcher is assigned to one specific area and can only see and manage bags/data from their assigned location.

 ## Changelog

+- July 02, 2025.
+Updated user management system with hierarchical roles and area-based access control
 - July 02, 2025.
 Initial setup

 ## User Preferences